 The Organization maintains its cash balances in several financial institutions.
 Balances in each institution are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
-Cash balances in excess of insured limits were approximately \$4.06 million and \$4.44 million at December 31, 2022 and 2021, respectively.
+Cash balances in excess of insured limits were approximately \$3 million at both December 31, 2023 and 2022.

-Credit risk for pledges receivable is concentrated in that 59% of the balance, before discount, is due from one individual, who is a board member, at December 31, 2022.
-71% was due from four sources including three individuals, two who are board members, and one government entity at December 31, 2021.
+Credit risk for pledges receivable is concentrated in that 30% and 59% of the balance, before discount, at December 31, 2023 and 2022, respectively, is due from one individual, who is a board member.